 To find the figures, the complete list of CPI figures for Canberra dwelling rents can be found in ABS CPI Downloads TABLE 9.
 CPI: Group, Sub-group and Expenditure Class, Index Numbers by Capital City the worksheet is – Index Numbers: Rents; Canberra.
-You then need to scroll down through all of the figures in the index until you reach “rents Canberra”
+You then need to scroll down through all of the figures in the index until you reach “rents Canberra” (down to table (1129)

 Alternatively, the following link will search Google and display results for recent quarters: SEARCH »

 Quarters relate to the 3 preceding months, as follows: